rcanovas/CST-CN/README.md

 - Install sdsl-lite.
 Follow the installation guide here: (https://github.com/simongog/sdsl-lite)
 - Modify the location of the sdsl library in the CMakeLists.txt if necessary.
 - Need cmake version 3.3 or higher.
-- Go to the build folder and run:
+- Create the build folder and run:
 	- cmake ..
 	- make